riadeb/academic-web/content/post/a-multi-choice-knapsack-problem-solver/index.md

 ---
 The Multi Choice Knapsack problem (referred to as MCKP) is a generalization of the ordinary knapsack problem, where the set of items in partitioned into different classes.
 The problem consists of finding exactly one item per class in order to maximize the total gain while respecting a total capacity constraint.

 Multiple approaches are possible, both to the exact and relaxed problem.
-In the this article, we present a solver that solves instances of the MCKP, and apply it to a practical issue : User scheduling over communication channels.
+In this article, we present a solver that solves instances of the MCKP, and apply it to a practical issue : User scheduling over communication channels.

 You can find the Github repo for the solver [here](https://github.com/riadeb/MultiChoiceKP)